rowbawts/Aqua/README.md

 ## Getting Started

-Welcome to Aqua.
-Here be skeletons.
+Welcome to Aqua, here be :fish:

 ## Folder Structure